2002 Houston Astros season: August

+Catcher Brad Ausmus won his second Gold Glove Award in 2002.

 From August 10–24, Bagwell produced a season-high 15-game hitting streak, marking the 12th consecutive season with at least one double-digit hit streak, a club record, and second to Roberto Alomar with 14 among all then-active players.
-In September, he batted .343 with 11 multi-hit games.
+In September, Bagwell batted .343 with 11 multi-hit games.

 On August 12, Julio Lugo sustained a fractured left forearm fracture on a hit by pitch from Kerry Wood from the Chicago Cubs, ending Lugo's season.
 The Astros recalled shortstop Adam Everett from Triple-A New Orleans to take his place.

 Prior a contest against the San Diego Padres on August 27, Bagwell met with 11-year-old bone cancer patient named Stephen Rael, who asked him to hit a home run for him.
 Bagwell replied, "I'm going to try, but I'm not Babe Ruth."
 In the fifth inning, he hit a pitch from Mike Bynum over the left field wall.
 Bagwell pointed to the child in the stands as he rounded third base.
 Bagwell later commented, "I hit the home run, and he felt it was for him.
 I'm glad for that.
 It made it special."

+During the month of August, Roy Oswalt won all six of his starts to go with a 1.22 ERA over 44 1/3 innings pitched.
+He surrendered a .184 batting average against and 0.880 walks plus hits per inning pitched (WHIP) while striking out 28.
+Thus, the hurler was recognized as NL Pitcher of the Month for the first time, and the first Astro to win the award since Wade Miller in April of the previous season.
+Moreover, Oswalt's Pitcher of the Month Award was one year removed from winning Rookie of the Month the previous August.